wangyu16/macroarchilab/pages/research.md

 ### Limit the End-Group Loss in RDRP

 <img src="{{ site.urlimg }}Retention_of_Chain_End_Functionality_in_RDRP.svg" alt="Retention of Chain End Functionality">

+In RDRP the loss of end-group results in ill structured polymers

 ### New Polymerization Methods